xenify-io/litepaper/README.md

 <br>

 Introducing Xenify's burn amplification, an opportunity exclusively tailored for Class 1 APEX XENFT (Xunicorn), Class 2 APEX XENFT (Exotic), or Phoenix Ape NFT owners.
-Through ownership of these rare NFTs, you'll unlock a daily amplified burn effect, boosting your batch count by a staggering 100 when burning vXEN or vUSDy.
-If you own or rent, at least, four of these sought-after NFTs, prepare yourself for an even bigger amplification, as your wallet will receive a generous daily bonus of 1000 batches.
+Through ownership of these rare NFTs, you'll unlock a daily amplified burn effect, boosting your batch count by a staggering 100 when burning XEN or YSL.
+If you own or rent at least four of these sought-after NFTs, prepare yourself for an even bigger amplification, as your wallet will receive a generous daily bonus of 1000 batches.

-Furthermore, holders of the Phoenix Ape NFT will enjoy a range of extra perks.
-This includes the opportunity to earn USDC rewards every 8 hours and bypass the Sigma Exit Rate on the YSL.IO protocol.
-These additional benefits enhance user engagement while making significant contributions to the growth of both the Xenify and YSL.IO ecosystems.

-Every wallet that holds a Phoenix Ape NFT is subject to a Weekly Outbound Quota (WOQ) that permits a single outbound transaction involving a Phoenix Ape NFT every 7 days.
-Outbound transactions include transferring a Phoenix Ape NFT to another wallet or selling the NFT.
-Please note that while the WOQ restriction is in effect, wallet holders are still permitted to bridge the utility of their Phoenix Ape NFT(s) to another chain.
-In short, bridging the utility of an NFT to a different chain neither triggers the WOQ nor impacts the user's ability to bridge their Phoenix Ape NFT(s) utility.

 And here's the best part: Your daily batch bonus, whether you possess one NFT or four Phoenix Ape NFTs, can seamlessly be bridged to any chain that Xenify launches.
 With your burn bonus resetting each day, you'll have the opportunity to reap the benefits of this amplified burn effect across all chains Xenify launches on a daily basis!